 Timing of Equity Grants.
-Since our initial public offering in 2005 through 2010, we have made five regular grants of restricted stock to our executive officers.
+Between our initial public offering in 2005 and the end of fiscal 2010, we have made five regular grants of restricted stock to our executive officers.
 In each case, these awards were approved at a regularly scheduled meeting of our Compensation Committee during the first fiscal quarter of the year, after review and consideration of the Company's performance during the prior fiscal year and achievement of pre-established performance goals.
+For fiscal 2011, however, the Compensation Committee did not make this annual equity grant until June 2011, because the Compensation Committee was reevaluating its equity grant methodology.
 We do not have any program, practice or policy of timing equity awards in connection with the release of material non-public information.
-We did not make an equity grant in the first quarter of 2011.
-We are studying our equity grant methodology, the use of time vesting restricted stock and potential performance measures.
-We anticipate making equity grants before the end of 2011.